iqrairfan100/iqrairfan100/README.md

-Hey, I’m @iqrairfan100, a recent graduate UCLA student and computer science student at CSULA.
+Hey, I’m @iqrairfan100, a recent graduate from UCLA and computer science student at CSULA.
 I'm passionate about using my skills to aid others and develop meaningful applications.

 I develop programs using OOP langauges such as JavaScript, Java, and Swift!
 Additionally, I work with libraries such as React Native.
 To see more of my skills, check out my portfolio site at iqrairfan.com.